ASAP-CRN/spatial-transcriptomics-wf/README.md

 **10x Visium input template**: [workflows/pmdbs_spatial_visium/inputs.json](workflows/pmdbs_spatial_visium/inputs.json)

-Both workflows follow a similar structure, it is broken up into two main chunks:
+The 10x Visium workflow is broken up into two main chunks:

 1. [Preprocessing](#preprocessing)
 2. [Cohort analysis](#cohort-analysis)

-## Preprocessing
+### Preprocessing

-For the Nanostring GeoMx workflow, run once per slide and for the 10x Visium workflow, run once per sample; only rerun when the preprocessing workflow version is updated.
+Run once per sample; only rerun when the preprocessing workflow version is updated.
 Preprocessing outputs are stored in the originating team's raw and staging data buckets.

-## Cohort analysis
+### Cohort analysis

 Run once per team (all samples from a single team) if `project.run_project_cohort_analysis` is set to `true`, and once for the whole cohort (all samples from all teams) if `run_cross_team_cohort_analysis` is set to `true`.
 This can be rerun using different sample subsets; including additional samples requires this entire analysis to be rerun.
 Intermediate files from previous runs are not reused and are stored in timestamped directories.